 Big’s Backyard Ultra – Bell Buckle, TN (Oct)

 How long can you maintain an average mile pace of 14 minutes, 24 seconds?
-That’s the question faced by competitors at Big’s Backyard Ultra, the brainchild of Gary “Laz” Cantrell, founder of The Barkley Marathons (above).
+That’s the question faced by competitors at Big’s Backyard Ultra, the brainchild of Gary “Laz” Cantrell, founder of The Barkley Marathons and A Race for the Ages (both above).
 The rules of this seemingly low-key trail race are simple: each runner must complete the 4.167-mile loop course within 60 minutes or be disqualified, with the cycle repeating every hour until one stalwart runner remains.
-Big’s is more a war of attrition than a conventional footrace, and its popularity has given rise to similar backyard ultras across the country and around the world.
-But when it comes to star power, the original is still the best, with this year’s entry list boasting such big names as Camille Herron, Courtney Dauwalter and Maggie Guterl, who in 2019 became the first female winner in the event’s 7-year history.
+More a war of attrition than a conventional footrace, Big’s Backyard Ultra has grown into a worldwide phenomenon that has given rise to similar events across the country and around the globe.
+But when it comes to star power the original is still the best, with recent editions boasting such big-name winners as Maggie Guterl (2019), Courtney Dauwalter (2020) and two-time champ Harvey Lewis (2021, 2023).

 Looking for more running events?
 Search for races by state/city or month, and try our handy Find a Race tool to search for events by name, date range, distance, location, terrain & more.
 Then sign up for a free account to build your wish list and start coloring in your 50 States Map!